 A study of human sexual functioning, behavior, and relationships.
 Sexual functioning and behavior will be examined from biological, cultural, psychological, and Biblical/theological perspectives.
 Attention will be given to identifying effective strategies for sexuality education.
-Cross-credited with FST 4300.
-Only three credit hours will be awarded for FST 4300 or PSY 4300.
 Spring.

 Prerequisite: PSY 1311 or PSY 2311.